fsantanna-no/p2p-tml-paper/rita-24/response.md

 > Have you considered any mechanisms to adapt to such changes?

-Even though the network topology is fixed, it includes three typical variations of straight bus lines, rings, and connected topologies.
+Even though the network topology is fixed, it includes three typical variations of (a) straight bus lines, (b) rings, and (c) connected topologies.
 They all coexist in the same deployment with peers leaving and joining the network.
-In item "(c) Correctness of unstable peers", we also make all 21 nodes to switch between online and offline for the same amount of time, including the peers in the middle of the network.
+In item "(c) Correctness of unstable peers", we make all 21 nodes to switch between online and offline for the same amount of time, including the peers in the middle of the network.
-This periodically creates full partitions in the peer-to-peer network, making the two opposites incommunicable for a considerable period of time.
+This churn rate of 50% periodically creates full partitions in the peer-to-peer network, making the two opposites incommunicable for a considerable amount of time.

 ### Comment A.9